tomjoht/tomjoht.github.io/_restapicourse/docapis_access_json_values.md

     $("#weatherDescription").append(content);
     ```

-    This code says, find the element with the ID `weatherDescription` and append the `content` to it.
+    This code says, find the element with the ID `weatherDescription` and append the `content` variable to it.

     Your entire code should look as follows: